EmbeddedSystems-UniversitySiegen/eclab-task1/docs/source/Task_Sheet.md

 ## Deliverable

-1. Three Python scripts, one for each task.
+1. `solution.py` Python script containing the implementation of the task 2, task 3, and task 4 solutions.
 2. Report describing your approach, understanding of continuous dynamics modelling, and your observations.

 ## Evaluation Criteria